 - General speed limits: The speed limit is 50 km/h in cities, 90 km/h on rural roads, and 120 km/h on the motorway.

 - Parking suggestions: Parking is prohibited in Spain in all areas where the curbs are marked yellow.
 The parking spaces marked in blue usually have a parking meter and you must buy a parking ticket to park in these spaces.
 You will usually find a machine nearby where you can purchase your parking ticket.
-Most of these blue areas have a parking limit of 2 hours, but this is clearly displayed on the machine.
+Most of these blue areas have a parking limit of 2 hours, but this is displayed on the machine.

 Car Hire in Murcia

 Most popular car hire at Murcia